Map shows the contaminated Superfund sites closest to your home

 The Environmental Protection Agency (EPA) identifies places around the country that pose a risk to people’s health because they have been contaminated by hazardous waste.

-Since 1980, the agency has taken charge of cleaning up those sites under a law with the nickname “Superfund.”
+Since 1980, the agency has taken charge of cleaning up those sites under the law with the nickname “Superfund.”
 (Its full name is The Comprehensive Environmental Response, Compensation, and Liability Act, or CERCLA.)

 Superfund sites include poorly managed landfills, mining areas, or industrial facilities.